-Please be aware that all disputes incur a $15 service fee.
+Please be aware that all disputes incur a $15 service fee, regardless of the outcome.

 I received a dispute notification, what should I do?

-If you believe the dispute is valid, you can choose to accept.
+If you believe the dispute is valid, you can choose to accept it.
 Select Accept Dispute to concede and accept the dispute.
 The cardholder will keep the money and the case will be considered resolved.
-This is usually a good idea in duplicate processing cases, when the cardholder was mistakenly charged twice for a single transaction.
+This is usually a good idea in duplicate processing cases where the cardholder was mistakenly charged twice for a single transaction.

-Even if you believe the dispute is valid and the cardholder should receive the funds back, it is important to accept and resolve the case rather than ignore it.
-This not only cleans up your dispute queue, but also shows the card company and issuing bank that you’re actively monitoring disputes and will contest if needed.
+It is important to accept and resolve the case rather than ignore it, even if you believe the dispute is valid and the cardholder should receive the funds back.
+This not only cleans up your dispute queue but also shows the card company and issuing bank that you’re actively monitoring disputes and will contest if needed.